Elinsrc/Client-Mod/README.md

 ```
 To ensure portability it's still better to build using Steam Runtime or another chroot of some older distro.

 ## Linux x86.
-Portable steam-compatible build in your own chroot
+Build in your own chroot

 ### Prerequisites